 Merchant processing, which includes all the services and processes involved in accepting and processing credit card payments at your business, is another option with FedNow, he said.

-“Right now, many businesses take credit cards,” McAfee said.
-“They batch at the end of the day and settle a day or two later through ACH.
-With FedNow it can be instant, receiving payment the same day.
-That can really improve cash flow.”
+“Many businesses take credit cards,” McAfee said.
+“Those credit card payments batch at the end of the day and settle a day or two later through ACH.
+But with FedNow, payments are instant and businesses receive payment the same day, which can really improve cash flow.”

 Faster Cash With FedNow